-Might be our favorite reading.
-Not kidding.
-First line: There was once a man who stood before God, her heart breaking from the pain and injustice in the world.
+First line: There was once a man who stood before God, his heart breaking from the pain and injustice in the world.
 Last line: God responded, “I did, I sent you.”…

 Lighten up and your journey will become clear to you.
 That’s what this reading is all about.
 Nice advice if you are chill enough to hear it.

 First line: It is so tempting to want the answers before we begin the journey.
 Last line: Over time, a picture starts to emerge by which we begin to understand our place in the world…